nutiteq/mobile-sdk-scripts/README.md

 ### General prerequisites

 * At least 32GB of RAM
-* At least 200GB of free disk space minimum
+* At least 200GB of free disk space
 * python 3.6+
 * *pip* for python3
 * *protobuf* python package (`pip install protobuf`)